Excepted yield per Watt and number of lights

 This is a matter of preference.
 Some people choose to mount their LED grow lights with hooks, chains, string, etc. A popular solution is to use “yo-yo’s” made from rope or wire that will support the weight of the SGLEDs.
-As each of our SGL6 LED grow lights weighs in at about 5 pounds (2.26 kg), several may be hung from a pair of yo-yo’s.
+As our LED grow lights weighs in at about 5 pounds (2.26 kg), several may be hung from a pair of yo-yo’s.
 The SK450 weighs approximately 20 pounds and we regularly hang two of these per set of yo-yo’s.

-To hang an array of four or more SGL6 units, some of our customers choose to build a very inexpensive frame from locally available PVC pipe, which can be found at your local home supply, DIY or plumbing store.
+To hang an array of four or more units, some of our customers choose to build a very inexpensive frame from locally available PVC pipe, which can be found at your local home supply, DIY or plumbing store.
 They then hang the frame from the ceiling, and then hang the lights with bolts attached to holes drilled through the PVC.
 Most customers drill many holes in their frames so that they may move the SGLEDs around as the need arises.
 This is inexpensive and works very well.

 How many lumens do your lights put out?

-The quick answer is about 2,000lm for the SGL6 and about 14,000 for the SK450.
+The quick answer is about 14,000 for the SK450.
 However, this measure is highly misleading, as with ANY LED grow light.
 Somehow, much of the grow light industry incorrectly advertises luminous intensity as the determining factor for effectiveness of grow lights, including High Intensity Discharge (HID) lighting like Metal Halide and High Pressure Sodium lamps.
 This couldn’t be further from the truth.
 For instance, blue LEDs, which are also the base frequency for most white LEDs, are not measured in lumens due to the high frequency and subsequently greater power.
 They are measured in radiometric power (in Watts) and converting this power to luminous intensity is subjective.

 A simple analogy that should illustrate the uselessness of comparing lumens to effectiveness: Tape 100 X 300-lumen flashlights together and use them the same way you would any grow light.
 Even though they put out 30,000 lumens, they won’t grow a plant!